 You can’t connect these speakers to a Sonos home theater system; they are meant for Bluetooth audio delivery from your mobile device while you are on the move.

-You could technically connect them to a TV that supports a Bluetooth audio output as they are Bluetooth speakers.
+You could technically connect them to a TV supporting Bluetooth audio output as they are Bluetooth speakers.

 However, while you would hear some TV audio in this case, you won’t get outstanding performance as Bluetooth audio is often too slow to sync correctly with pictures.